SamDecrock/node-png2lwxl/README.md

 # node-png2lwxl
 Node version of pbm2lwxl using png as input format.
-It takes a png as input file and spits out prn file which can be sent to your label printer.
+It takes a png as input file and spits out prn-file which can be sent to your label printer.

 It is based pbm2lwxl.c written by Mark Whitis